Gloria Gaynor: Career revival

 On May 16, 2015, Gaynor was awarded the honorary degree of Doctor of Music by Dowling College.
 In 2017, she made a cameo appearance as a flight attendant in a Capital One commercial, while Samuel L. Jackson, Charles Barkley, and Spike Lee sang "I Will Survive".

 In 2016, "I Will Survive" was selected for induction into the Library of Congress' National Recording Registry.

 On May 6, 2017, Gaynor performed with her band at the Library of Congress' celebration of disco music at Bibliodiscotheque, a disco dance party in the Great Hall of the Thomas Jefferson Building.

 Due to the devastation wreaked by Hurricane Harvey on the state of Texas in August 2017, Gaynor rewrote the lyrics to "I Will Survive", changing the title to "Texas Will Survive", and posted a video of herself singing the song on Twitter on August 30, 2017.

 In December 2019, "I Will Survive" trended on TikTok and Gaynor performed the dance at the LifeMinute TV studios in Times Square, NY.

 In January 2020, she won her second Grammy Award in her career, 40 years after her first, for her roots gospel album Testimony, winning Best Roots Gospel Album at the 62nd Annual Grammy Awards.

 In 2021, Gaynor returned to disco music when she recorded "Can't Stop Writing Songs About You" with Australian singer Kylie Minogue for the reissue of Minogue's fifteenth studio album Disco entitled Disco: Guest List Edition.
 The collaboration occurred following Gaynor praising Minogue for keeping disco alive with her album of the same name.

 In April 2021, Gaynor recorded "Brand New" with the veteran Contemporary Christian band MercyMe.

 In 2022, Gaynor competed in season eight of The Masked Singer as "Mermaid" who rode around on a giant clam-like vehicle that the Men in Black had to push around.
 After being eliminated on "Andrew Lloyd Webber Night" alongside Mario Cantone as "Maize", Gaynor did her encore performance of "I Will Survive".

 On February 7, 2025, Gaynor released "Fida Known", the lead single to her EP "Happy Tears" and her first solo release since 2019.
 This was then followed up by the EP's second single, "When I See You", on May 9, 2025.
 The EP was released on June 6, 2025.

 On August 13, 2025, President Donald Trump named Gaynor as one of the honorees for the annual Kennedy Center Honors, to be presented in December 2025.

 Personal life

 Gaynor married her manager Linwood Simon in 1979.
 The couple divorced in 2005.
 She has no children.
 According to Gaynor, while she always wanted children, her ex-husband never desired any.
+She is also a supporter of and financial donor to the Republican Party.